scorpiodiagrams/fdg/wiki/chapter001.md

 In SICM [19](references!bib_19), Section 1.6.3, we showed that a Lagrangian describing the free motion of a particle subject to a coordinate-dependent constraint can be obtained by composing a free-particle Lagrangian with a function that describes how dynamical states transform given the coordinate transformation that describes the constraints.

 A Lagrangian for a free particle of mass m and velocity v is just its kinetic energy, $mv^2/2$.
-The procedure =Lfree= implements the free Lagrangian:#Footnote(3)
+The procedure #Code(Lfree) implements the free Lagrangian:#Footnote(3)

 ```Scheme
 (define ((Lfree mass) state)